 2.3.
-MRC LMS Existing Facilities, Issues and Opportunities
+MRC CSC existing facilities, issues and opportunities

-Figure 1 shows the facilities currently occupied by the MRC LMS (formerly the MRC Clinical Sciences Centre).
-Some of these relatively new facilities.
-These are spread over the Hammersmith Campus and hence do not provide a home for the Institute.
+Figure 1 shows the facilities currently occupied by the MRC CSC.
+Some of these are new facilities.
+These are spread over the Hammersmith Campus and hence do not provide a HOME for the Institute.

-Figure 1 - Locations of LMS Facilities on the Hammersmith Campus
+Figure 1 - Locations of CSC facilities at Hammersmith Campus